gobbyo/IoT/docs/tutorial-deployiothub.md

 - Deploy an Azure IoT Hub using an ARM template
 - Deploy an Azure Storage Account using an ARM template

-IoT Hub is the simplest an most effective way for devices to send and receive messages from the cloud.
 In this tutorial you'll create an IoT Hub and an associated storage account using an [Azure Resource Manager (ARM) template](https://learn.microsoft.com/azure/azure-resource-manager/templates/overview).
 Following the diagram below using the machine you configured in the previous tutorial:

 1. Create an Azure Resource Group for your IoT Hub
 1. Deploy IoT Hub and a Storage Account